khrm/CronJobsToPipelines/README.md

 We will have couple of cronJobs

-1. cronJob to create data and write to a perticular storage
+1. cronJob to fetch data from perticular source and store into perticular storage
-2. cronJob checks storage to indicate existance of data
+2. cronJob to convert fetched data into CSV
 3. cronJob to read data from storage
-4. cronJob to delete the data from storage/ cleanup the storage

 Now lets use Openshift Pipelines concept to convert multipl cronJobs to achieve the usecase